 City Hall or Casa de la Ciutat

 The statues of King Jaume I (the founder of the Council of the One Hundred) and Joan Fiveller (a 15th-century Barcelona freeman and member of the Council) in the vaulted niches on Barcelona City Hall's main façade were sculpted by Josep Bover (1847).
-The ceiling of the tourist information office on the ground floor features The Four Seasons, painted by Albert Ràfols Casamada in 1982.
+The ceiling of the ground floor features The Four Seasons, painted by Albert Ràfols Casamada in 1982.

 You may be also interested